SpartanJ/eepp/docs/articles/cssspecification.md

 Sets the blend mode to the widget.

-* Applicable to: Any element.
+* Applicable to: Any element
 * Value Type: string-list
 * Value List:
   * `add`